LukePeters/LukePeters/README.md

 - 🤖 Building [Screenlapse](https://screenlapse.com) for automated website screenshots
 - 👨🏻‍💻 Working as a part-time CTO on a health & nutrition platform
-- 📟 Tinkering with DIY electronics using microcontrollers and MicroPython
+- 📟 Tinkering with electronics, microcontrollers, and MicroPython